What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 How Delta-9 THC Works in the Body

 Now that we have a working definition of delta-9, let’s discuss how it actually creates those psychoactive effects in the body.
 The body’s reaction to THC is the result of how this cannabinoid interacts with the endocannabinoid system.
-This wildly complex signaling network has three main parts: cannabinoid receptors, naturally produced endocannabinoids, and enzymes that build and break down the endocannabinoids.
+This wildly complex signaling network has three main parts: cannabinoid receptors, naturally produced endocannabinoids, and enzymes that synthesize and degrade them.

-The endocannabinoid system (ECS) regulates all kinds of important processes in the body, including appetite, sleep, immune function, pain management, emotional regulation, and so much more.
+The endocannabinoid system (ECS) regulates a wide range of important processes in the body, including appetite, sleep, immune function, pain management, emotional regulation, and much more.
 It’s on a singular mission to maintain homeostasis, or balance, in the body, which is a never-ending job.

-Delta-9 THC is a phytocannabinoid—a plant-derived cannabinoid—and it mimics the body’s own endocannabinoids.
+Delta-9 THC is a phytocannabinoid—a plant-derived cannabinoid—that mimics the body’s own endocannabinoids.
 It’s such a good dupe, in fact, that it can bind really well to CB1 and CB2 receptors in the ECS (4).
-And when it does, it produces the classic “high,” often in the form of effects like deep relaxation, stress and pain relief, and altered perceptions.
+When it does, it produces the classic “high,” often in the form of effects such as deep relaxation, stress and pain relief, and altered perception.
 Now, let’s take a closer look at these effects.

 Effects of Delta-9 THC